Construction of an A-manifold on a principal torus bundle: Introduction

 \section{Introduction}

-In the paper \cite{wang} authors proved the existence of Einstein metrics with positive scalar curvature on principal torus bundles.
-This result was generalized by W. Jelonek in \cite{j1} were the author constructed a Riemannian metric on $S^1$-bundle over K\"ahler-Einstein manifold with the Ricci tensor $\rho$ satisfying

-for any tangent vector $X$.
+In this paper we would like to present a construction of a special kind of Riemannian manifold called $\mathcal{A}$-manifold. \begin{defi} A Riemannian manifold $(M,g)$ is called an \emph{$\mathcal{A}$-manifold} iff the Ricci tensor $\rho$ of $(M,g)$ satisfies

+for any $X\in TM$.
+Moreover if the Ricci tensor $\rho$ is not parallel then $(M,g)$ is called a \emph{proper $\mathcal{A}$-manifold}. \end{defi} This condition was first considered by A. Gray in \cite{gray} and then it appeared in \cite{besse} where the problem of finding non-homogenous examples with non-parallel Ricci tensor was given.

 Recall that Einstein manifold satisfies the condition that the Ricci tensor is a constant multiple of the Riemannian metric.
 It is now easy to see that every Einstein manifold is an $\mathcal{A}$-manifold.
 The first example of an $\mathcal{A}$-manifold which is not Einstein was given in \cite{gray}.
 The first non-homogeneous example was given in \cite{j1}.
-This article is a slight generalization of prof. Jelonek's work and the main result (Theorem \ref{main}) of the present work can be informally stated as \begin{thm} Given a principal $r$-torus bundle $P$ over a product of K\"ahler-Einstein manifolds with positive first Chern classes we can construct a Riemannian metric $g$ such that $(P,g)$ is an $\mathcal{A}$-manifold. \end{thm}
+The main result (\cite{j1}, Theorem $3.3$) can be stated as \begin{thm} On a $S^1$-principal bundle $S$ over a K\"ahler-Einstein manifold, classified by the K\"ahler class of the base, with non-vanishing scalar curvature we can construct many Riemannian metrics $g_c$, parametrized by a positive number $c$, such that $(S,g_c)$ is an $\mathcal{A}$-manifold.
+Moreover for some choices of $c$ $(P,g_c)$ is a proper $\mathcal{A}$-manifold. \end{thm} This article gives a generalization of this theorem and the main result (Theorem \ref{main}) of the present work can be informally stated as \begin{thm} Given a principal $r$-torus bundle $P$ over a product of K\"ahler-Einstein manifolds $B_i$, $i=1,\ldots,m$, classified by K\"ahler classes of $B_i$, with positive first Chern classes we can construct a Riemannian metric $g$ such that $(P,g)$ is an $\mathcal{A}$-manifold. \end{thm} Our construction is strongly motivated by \cite{wang} where authors prove the existence of Einstein metrics with positive scalar curvature on principal torus bundles.
+Also in \cite{pet} authors construct a principal torus bundle with total space being an $\mathcal{A}$-manifold but their construction is different and they obtain only examples with two eigenvalues of the Ricci tensor where in the present paper we give examples with any number of eigenvalues.